tldr-pages/tldr/pages/osx/cot.md

 `cot`

-- Open specific files in the background:
+- Open specific files:

 `cot {{path/to/file1 path/to/file2 ...}}`

-- Open a new blank document in the background:
+- Open a new blank document:

 `cot --new`